Invited by Graduate School, Shanghai Normal University, China

 Texts are always parts of other texts; there is never a pure text.

-Albert Young Choi developed ‘Typo-Image’ methodology, an integration between typography and image utilizing “text is always part of different text, and never pure text.”
+Albert Young Choi developed the ‘Typo-Image’ methodology, integrating typography and image utilizing “text is always part of different text, and never pure text.”
 Through the ‘Typo-Image’ methodology, students learn and explore ‘Deconstruction,’ a form of reactionary analysis introduced by Jacques Derrida, a leading French philosopher in the 20th century.
-It includes an attempt to take apart and expose the underlying meanings, biases, and preconceptions that structure the way a text conceptualizes its relation to what it describes.
+It includes an attempt to take apart and expose the underlying meanings, biases, and preconceptions that structure how a text conceptualizes its relation to what it describes.

-I have been teaching this design methodology, Typo-Image, to understand the semiotic messages by typography and image experiments.
+I have been teaching this design methodology, Typo-Image, to understand semiotic messages through typography and image experiments.
 I continue to explore endless possibilities.

 Workshop Assignment